-Emotional attachment means lack of freedom, because you tie yourself to people, possession, habits and beliefs, and avoid change and anything new.
+- Emotional attachment also means lack of freedom, because you tie yourself to people, possession, habits and beliefs, and avoid change and anything new.
 This means that if you lose something to which you are attached, you feel bad and unhappy.

-It is possible to become emotionally attached to certain habits or beliefs, and find it difficult to change them, and it becomes difficult to see things from a different point of view..
+When you become emotionally attached to certain habits or beliefs, you find it difficult to change them, and it becomes difficult to see things from a different point of view..

 When you build up emotional attachments, you might find it difficult to let go when something gets wrong.
 You will also be unwilling leave your comfort zone and do something different, meet new people or change your beliefs.

 When you get used to a certain situation or habits, you build strong bonds that tie you like ropes, and it becomes difficult to let go and make changes.

 This might seem strange, but people in bad relationships, even though they might suffer, often, continue the relationship, unable to end it.
-They feel attached to one another, even if there is no love between you.
+They feel attached to the other person, even if there is no love between them.

-There are cases, where a person feels bad in a relationship, yet continues it, due to the fear of being alone and having to deal with a change in his or her life.
+There are cases, where a person feels bad in a relationship, yet continues it, due to the fear of being alone and having to deal with changes in life.

-People also get attached to your possessions, and refuse to throw or give away things that they no longer need.
+People might also get attached to their possessions, and refuse to throw or give away things that they no longer need.
 They just hoard stuff, unable to let go of it when they no longer need it, or when it becomes useless.

 Emotional Attachment to People

-You should also be careful of too much attachment, since this can lead to jealousy, anger and fights.
+There is another reason why you should be careful of too much attachment.
+Too much of it can lead to jealousy, anger and fights.